 100 River St. | Ste 102 | Springfield – Vermont 05156 – Ph (802) 546.0879

-Check out HiSET testing in New Hampshire to see if you qualify.
+Check out GED testing in New Hampshire to see if you qualify.

-In the past, if you wanted to sit for the New Hampshire HiSET test, you were required to show up, in person, at an official state-approved testing center and pass the five HiSET modules.
+In the past, if you wanted to sit for the New Hampshire GED or HiSET test, you were required to show up in person, at an official state-approved testing center and pass the four GED or five HiSET modules.
 Online testing was simply not offered.

-Now, with the launch of an online testing option, all that has changed.
-If you want to learn more about this new, online, proctored HiSET test, go to this post: Launching the online HiSET test.
+Now, with the launch of online testing options, all that has changed.
+If you want to learn more about the online proctored GED test, check out this page, and to learn all about the HiSET-at-Home test, go to this post: Launching the online HiSET test.

-You are required to attain at least a score of 8 points on each of the 5 HiSET subject tests (out of 20).
+On the HiSET exam, you are required to attain at least a score of 8 points (out of 20) on each of the 5 HiSET subject tests.
 Your essay score must be at least 2 out of 6.
-Additionally, your total score cannot be less than 45 (so out of a possible 100).
+Additionally, your total score cannot be less than 45 (so out of a possible 100), excluding your essay.

-The HiSET measures the level of your career and college readiness knowledge and skills.
-The GED (General Education Development) exam includes four tests, but the HiSET has two separate literacy tests.
+The GED and HiSET exams measure the level of your career and college readiness knowledge and skills.
+The GED (General Education Development) exam includes four tests, but the HiSET has two separate literacy tests, so five in total.

 Research shows evidence that students who have demonstrated fluency and proficiency in the knowledge and skills measured at the GED or HiSET exam are better prepared for academic education in college and for their future careers.
-Graduates no longer are holding merely a high school equivalency credential; they are holding a roadmap for future success.
+Graduates no longer hold merely a high school equivalency credential; they have a roadmap for future success.